BenIlies/NoPASARAN/docs/tutorial/index.rst

 Handling Kernel Packets After Receiving Raw Packets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using raw packets in NoPASARAN, the kernel might still send certain packets that are not intended to be part of the scenarios.
+When using raw packets in NoPASARAN, the kernel might still send certain packets that are not intended to be part of the tests.
 To prevent these unwanted packets from affecting the testing environment, we can drop specific types of packets using `iptables`:

 1. Drop output ICMP packets for UDP with "host unreachable" message: